MushroomWasp/MushroomWasp/README.md

   </a>
 </p>
 <p align="center">
-  If you'd like to support my work, buy me a coffee or share this 👉 <a href="https://omarmhasan.bio.link/" target="_blank">My Bio</a>
+  If you'd like to support my work, buy me a coffee or share this 👉 <a href="https://h4ck.run/" target="_blank">Ma Blog</a>
 </p>

 ---